How to Get to Kyoto from Tokyo

 Bus: The Cheapest Option

-On the other hand, bus will take much longer (8 hours) but it’s cheaper.
-Tickets start at around 4,000 JPY for the cheapest ones, and can go up to 12,000 JPY depending on the type of seat, departure time, conditions, etc.
+On the other hand, the bus will take much longer (8 hours) but it’s cheaper.
+Tickets start at around 3,000 JPY for the cheapest ones and can go up to 12,000 JPY depending on the type of seat, departure time, conditions, etc.

 As it’s a long trip, one of the most frequent options is the night bus.
 It allows you to sleep on the bus and be able to spend more time in Kyoto instead of wasting a day on the trip.
 In addition, at night there is less risk of traffic jams, etc.

 If you decide to go by bus, generally buses depart from Tokyo Station or Shinjuku Station.
-There are different bus companies offering this service, so it will depend on each company.
+Different bus companies are offering this service, so it will depend on each company.
 One of the most recommended is Willerexpress.
 They have different types of buses available but even the most economical ones have large and comfortable seats.

 Tickets can be purchased in person at the office of each bus terminal, but we recommend buying them in advance because depending on which dates they may sell out.